-The Kunsthistorisches Museum (which roughly translates to “art history museum”) offers basically everything under the sun, from Klimt, Rembrandt, and Vermeer to Durer, Caravaggio, and Raphael.
+The Kunsthistorisches Museum (roughly translates to “art history museum”) offers everything under the sun, from Klimt, Rembrandt, and Vermeer to Durer, Caravaggio, and Raphael.

-The Open Air Museum Grossgmain offers you insights into local history, through the lens of architecture and everyday artifacts, and go check out Hellbrunn Palace if you want to see an amazing collection of trick fountains.
+The Open Air Museum Grossgmain offers insights into local history through the lens of architecture and everyday artifacts.
+Go check out Hellbrunn Palace if you want to see an amazing collection of trick fountains.

 See Related: Best Travel Totes